meetar/dotmap/README.md

 	/lib/processing/dotmap/dotmap.pde
 Set the zoomlevels you want to render in the zoomlevel file:
 	/lib/processing/dotmap/dotmap.pde
-For reference: The top zoom level, showing the entire contiguous 48 US states, is zoom level 4.
-The highest zoom level is 14.
+For reference: The lowest zoom level, showing the entire contiguous 48 US states, is level 4.
+The highest zoom level used in @eyedistrict's map is level 14.
 Higher levels seem to take about twice as much time to render as the level below them.
 Here are the times each level took for me:
 Level 4: 30 minutes
 Level 5: 1 hour